myreen/tda283_website/pages/project.md

 Extensions, credits and grades
 ------------------------------

-The options for an extended project are to extend the source language with e.g. arrays and for loops, structures and pointers, object-oriented features or to generate native x86 code.
+The options for extending the project are to extend the source language with e.g.  arrays and `for`-loops, structures and pointers, object-oriented features or to generate native x86 code.
 There is also one essay project you can do which involves studying optimizations in the LLVM framework.
-You do not need to decide in advance how ambitious you will be; instead you should finish each stage before you attempt an extension.
+You do not need to decide in advance how ambitious you want to be; instead you should finish each stage before you attempt an extension.

 In submission C, each of the seven tasks described in the "[extensions](#extensions)" section gives one credit if implemented as described, with the exception of [x86 code generation](#x86).
 Implementing a code generator gives *two* credits, but also requires you to implement some optimization for your code generator, such as register allocation or peephole optimization.

-**To pass the course** and get grade 3 (or G, if you are a GU student), you need to submit working solutions in **all submissions**, implement at least **one language extension** in submission C, and pass the **oral exam**.
+*To pass the course* and get grade 3 (or G, if you are a GU student), you need to submit working solutions in *all submissions*, implement at least *one language extension* in submission C, and pass the *oral exam*.
 To get grade 4, you must earn three credits; grade 5 (VG for GU students) requires five credits.

-If you are only looking to pass the course and only get one credit then the project of [studying an LLVM optimization](#optstudy) is not enough.
+If you are only looking to pass the course and only get one credit then the project extension of [studying an LLVM optimization](#optstudy) is not enough.
 You must implement at least one language extension to Javalette in order to pass the course.

-Part of the goal of a project course like this is that you shall deliver working code on time.
+Part of the goal of a project course, like this course, is that you shall deliver working code *on time*.
 Thus, credits will be awarded for working extensions submitted before the deadline.
 We may allow resubmissions for minor bugfixes, but no partial credits will be awarded for partial solutions.

 Finally, we note that we are making major simplifications in a compiler project by using virtual machines like LLVM as targets, rather than a real machine.
 This means that you can produce simple-minded code and rely on the respective target tools to do optimization and JIT compilation to machine code.
 The final lectures in the course will discuss these issues, but they will not be covered in depth.
 On the other hand, for most compiling purposes the road we take is the most effective.
 This leaves fine-tuning of optimization to LLVM tools, allowing many source languages and front-ends to profit from this effort.

 Collaboration and academic honesty
 ----------------------------------

 As mentioned before, you work individually or in groups of two to three in this project.
 You must develop your own code, and you are *not* allowed to share your code with other students or to get, or even look at, code developed by them.
 On the other hand, we encourage discussions among participants in the course about the project.
 As long as you follow the simple and absolute rule not to share code, we have no objections to questions asked and answered at a conceptual level.

 If you do get significant help from some other participant, it is natural to acknowledge this in your documentation file.

 Don't be a cheater.